 Graduate Visit Opportunities

-Receive an overview of the Education Doctorate (Ed.D.) in Executive Leadership program.
-Faculty will be available to talk with you about prerequisites, program requirements, and to answer your questions.
+Receive an overview of the Education Doctorate (Ed.D.) in Executive Leadership program offered at Onondaga Community College.

 Personal Advisement Appointments

 Individual advisement appointments with a member of Fisher's Graduate Admissions staff can be scheduled any Monday through Friday between the hours of 9 a.m. and 4 p.m.

 Admissions counselors can evaluate undergraduate transcripts for certification or course waiver questions and can explain program formats.
 Campus tours are available upon request.

 When you visit campus, you will receive a $30 application fee waiver.
 That's our way of saying thanks for visiting us!

 Graduate Student Profiles